DLR-RM/stable-baselines3/docs/guide/plotting.rst

 -----------------------------------

 The simplest way to plot training results is to use the ``plot_results`` function after training an agent.
-This function reads monitor files created by the ``Monitor`` wrapper and plots the episode rewards over time.
+This function reads the monitor files created by the ``Monitor`` wrapper and plots the episode rewards over time.

 .. code-block:: python